Onam: Athachamayam

 The Onam celebrations across the state starts off with a grand procession at Thrippunithura near Kochi called Atthachamayam, also referred to as Thripunithura Athachamayam.
-The parade features decorated elephants marching, drum beats and other music, folk art forms, floats and colorfully dressed people with masks.
+The parade features decorated elephants marching, drum beats and other music, folk art forms, floats and colourfully dressed people with masks.
 In Kerala's history, the Kochi king used to head a grand military procession in full ceremonial robes from his palace to the Thrikkakara temple, meeting and greeting his people.
 In contemporary times, this a state-supported event.

 The parade floats traditionally feature scenes from epics such as the Mahabharata and the Ramayana.
 Additionally, some floats include themes from the Bible as well as current themes thereby highlighting unity and harmony.

 The procession path historically has been from Tripunithura to the Vamanamoorthy Temple in Thrikkakara, Ernakulam district.
 The temple is dedicated to Vishnu in his Vamana (dwarf) avatar.
 After arrival at the temple, the marchers offer a prayer.

-Pookkalam (Flower Rangoli)
+Pookkalam

-The floral Rangoli, known as Onapookkalam, Athapookkalam or just Pookkalam, is made out of the gathered blossoms with several varieties of flowers of differing tints pinched up into little pieces to design and decorate patterns on the floor, particularly at entrances and temple premises like a flower mat.
-Lamps are arranged in the middle or edges.
-It is a work of religious art, typically the team initiative of girls and women, who accomplish it with a delicate touch and a personal artistic sense of tone and blending.
-When completed, a miniature pandal (umbrella) hung with little festoons is erected over it.
-The pookkalam is similar to Rangoli which is made of powders of various colors and is popular in North India.
+Onapookkalam, Athapookkalam or just Pookkalam, is a flower carpet, generally circular, made out of gathered blossoms.
+Several varieties of flowers of differing tints are pinched up into little pieces to create patterns on the floor, particularly at entrances and temple premises.
+Lamps may be arranged in the middle or edges.
+It is typically the team initiative of girls and women, who accomplish it with a delicate touch and a personal artistic sense of tone and blending.
+When completed, a miniature pandal (umbrella) hung with little festoons may be erected over it.

-The traditional ritual of laying pookkalam (floral Rangoli) starts on Atham day.
+The traditional ritual of laying pookkalam starts on Atham day.
 The pookkalam on this day is called Athapoo, and it is relatively small in size.
 The size of the pookkalam grows in size progressively with each day of the Onam festival.
 Only yellow flowers will be used on Atham with only one circular layer made and the design is kept simple.
 Statues or figurines of Mahabali and Vamana are also installed at the entrance of each house on this day.

 Traditionally, Atthapookalams included flowers endemic to Kerala and the Dashapushpam (10-flowers), but nowadays all varieties of flowers are used.
 Earthen mounds, which look somewhat like square pyramids, representing Mahabali and Vamana are placed in the dung-plastered courtyards in front of the house along with the Pookalam, and beautifully decorated with flowers.
 All over Kerala, Pookalam competitions are a common sight on Onam day.